-With Lingoda’s online language school, you can learn French from fully qualified teachers, who will provide you with a well-rounded education, focusing not just on speech, but on reading, writing and listening as well.
+You are looking for topic ideas for your French presentation?
+Extend your vocabulary with Lingoda!
+With us, you can learn French from fully qualified teachers, who will provide you with a well-rounded education, focusing not just on speech, but on reading, writing and listening as well.

 Lingoda’s courses offer learners complete flexibility and students can schedule as many or as few classes as they like, depending on their goals and lifestyle.
 The majority of classes take place in virtual classrooms, with a small number of students, although private one-to-one lessons are also available.

 All of our courses are aligned to the Common European Framework of Reference for Languages (CEFR), which is widely considered to be the gold standard of language frameworks.
 As students progress, they can also earn official French certificates, which enjoy recognition from institutions worldwide.